amalacrino/malacrino-lab/content/authors/antonino/_index.md

 #    url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: I’m a molecular ecologist interested in plant-microorganism interaction.
+bio: I’m a molecular ecologist interested in host-microorganism interaction.

 interests:
   - Plants